mrgasparov/nicotine-novnc/README.md

 | :----: | ---
 | `/config` | Path to persistently mount Nicotine+ configuration folder
 | `/downloads` | Path to persistently mount download folder

+## Acknowledgements

+This docker image is based on the excelent [realies/soulseek-docker](https://github.com/realies/soulseek-docker), which uses SoulseekQT instead of Nicotine+.